owsas/parse-cloud-class/README.md

 */

 // with normal ES5
-const ParseCloudClass = require('parse-cloud-class').ParseCloudClass;
+const ParseCloudClass = require('parse-server-addon-cloud-class').ParseCloudClass;

 // with typescript or ES6
-import { ParseCloudClass } from 'parse-cloud-class';
+import { ParseCloudClass } from 'parse-server-addon-cloud-class';

 const myConfig = new ParseCloudClass({
   // new items will not be created if they have no 'name' set